OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

    The prices of a product can be changed at a set time.
 You can set the date and time when the defined default prices should be updated.

 :guilabel:`Update price at defined time` - :guilabel:`Base price (€)` ... :guilabel:`A` ... :guilabel:`B` ... :guilabel:`C` ... |br|
-Enter the unit prices that should replace the previously set prices.
+Enter the unit ("base") prices that should replace the previously set prices.
 If a price is set at \"0\", it won’t be updated.

 :guilabel:`Update price on defined time` - :guilabel:`Start time`
    Set the time for the price update.